Which is best - AdWords, or SEO?

 Reporting

-AdWords reports are sent to you monthly by Pioneer Websites, along with a graph and interpretation of your results.
+Google Ads reports are sent to you monthly by Pioneer Websites, along with a graph and interpretation of your results.

 However to determine which campaign is performing best in actual sales or acquisitions, you will need our monthly SEO report.
-This is based on data from several sources but primarily a a Google Analytics installation which we interpret for you.
+This is based on data from several sources but primarily a Google Analytics installation which we interpret for you.

 Who Clicks What?

-1. A huge slice of traffic comes from long tail searches (searches that contain several words) without ads
+• A huge slice of traffic comes from long tail searches (searches that contain several words) without ads

-2. Many people don't click ads because they don't trust them, knowing they're sponsored and not objective
+• Many people don't click ads because they don't trust them, knowing they're sponsored and not objective

 Long Term Benefits

 By way of comparison, SEO builds your websites reputation and referral links in a permanent manner, so if you stop paying for SEO, visitors still come.
 This is the beautiful curve in ROI that comes from choosing a professional SEO service.
+Ads most often serve a great purpose for immediate leads, while waiting for SEO to take effect, so find out how long SEO will take and plan your marketing budget accordingly.